 Many travelers booking a luxury villa in Mallorca are going for the stunning beaches, amazing weather, and the heavenly scenery.
 However, part of a luxury vacation in Mallorca is also impressive food.
 In fact, many villas for rent in Mallorca are taken by the “foodies” of the world, who pay a visit to savor the emerging cuisine from this Balearic Island.

-If you are preparing for your visit, let us help you enjoy the best dishes and dining spots as part of your seven “must try” restaurants in Mallorca.
+If you are preparing for your visit, let us help you enjoy the best dishes and dining spots as part of your several “must try” restaurants in Mallorca.
 They include: